Yzena Open License 0.1

 I’m not ready to go that far yet.
 If I was, I’d add a clause forbidding ads in the software.
 But that is probably the sort of direction we need to go.

-The answer is that I carefully defined “source code” to ensure that was not the case.
+I carefully defined “source code” to ensure that was not the case.

 Why did you say that “this software” only includes output of algorithms that is itself software?